 "Is that your wallet Mama?"
 Ao herself asked.

 I quickly patted down my left pocket, to feel nothing inside it.
-I then looked down and pulled the pocket inside out.
+I then looked down and pulled the pocket inside out to check for holes.

 "No!
 Bad mousey!
 No biting Mama's money.
 Put it down, put it down now."